NetworkBlockDevice/nbd/doc/proto.md

 There are two main dangers:

-* A Man-in-the-Middle (MitM) hijacks a session and impersonates the server (possibly by proxying it) claiming not to support TLS.
+* A Man-in-the-Middle (MitM) hijacks a session and impersonates the server (possibly by proxying it) claiming not to support TLS (for example, by omitting `NBD_FLAG_FIXED_NEWSTYLE` or changing a response to `NBD_OPT_STARTTLS`).
 In this manner, the client is confused into operating in a plain-text manner with the MitM (with the session possibly being proxied in plain-text to the server using the method below).

-* The MitM hijacks a session and impersonates the client (possibly by proxying it) claiming not to support TLS.
+* The MitM hijacks a session and impersonates the client (possibly by proxying it) claiming not to support TLS (for example, by omitting `NBD_FLAG_C_FIXED_NEWSTYLE` or eliding a request for `NBD_OPT_STARTTLS`).
 In this manner the server is confused into operating in a plain-text manner with the MitM (with the session being possibly proxied to the client with the method above).

 With regard to the first, any client that does not wish to be subject to potential downgrade attack SHOULD ensure